top of page

 For full disclosure, I should mention that at the time of this writing, I do not own any shares in Skechers.
 If you want to see the shares I own or want to copy my portfolio, you can find instructions on how to do so here.
 While I don't own any shares in Skechers, I do own several pairs of Skechers shoes because I find them to be very comfortable.
 I also really like their values as they make significant efforts to reduce their use of plastic.
 Additionally, their "Bobs for dogs" campaign has saved the lives of more than 588.000 animals.
 Nonetheless, even though I like the company, the analysis will always be unbiased.
 If you want to purchase shares or fractional shares in Skechers, you can do so through eToro. eToro is a highly user-friendly platform that allows you to start your investment journey with as little as $50.

-Their CEO is Robert Greenberg, who is also the founder of Skechers.
+The CEO of the company is Robert Greenberg, who also happens to be the founder of Skechers.
 He had previously founded L.A.
 Gear in 1978 and served as its CEO until he stepped down to establish Skechers.
-Meaning that he has more than 40 years of experience in the industry and also received the Lifetime Achievement Award from Footwear News in 2015.
-Under his leadership, Skechers was named Company of the Year twice in 2022 (by both Footwear News and Footwear Plus).
-He has achieved remarkable results during his time at Skechers, transforming it from a small company in 1992 to an $8 billion global enterprise in 2023, selling their products worldwide.
+With over 40 years of experience in the industry, he also received the Lifetime Achievement Award from Footwear News in 2015.
+Under his leadership, Skechers was named Company of the Year twice in 2022 by both Footwear News and Footwear Plus.
+He has achieved remarkable results during his time at Skechers, transforming it from a small company in 1992 to an $8 billion global enterprise in 2024, selling its products worldwide.
 He believes in a very aggressive marketing philosophy called "Unseen, Untold, Unsold."
-This philosophy emphasizes the use of marketing strategies to drive traffic, build brand recognition, and effectively position their diverse product lines within the marketplace.
-According to Comparably, he has an employee rating of 73/100, which places him in the top 25% of companies with a similar size.
+This philosophy emphasizes the use of marketing strategies to drive traffic, build brand recognition, and effectively position diverse product lines within the marketplace.
+According to Comparably, he has an employee rating of 75/100, which places him in the top 15% of companies of similar size.
 He certainly has the credentials and experience to drive Skechers forward.
 However, another aspect that I really appreciate is that he is the founder of the company.
 In general, founders are usually more interested in growing the company than in filling their wallets.

 I believe that Skechers has a strong brand moat.
-I really like the management too.
+I really like the management as well.
 Now, let us examine the numbers to determine if Skechers meets our criteria for having a strong moat.
-In case you want an explanation about what the numbers are, you can have a look at "MY STRATEGY" on the website.
+In case you want an explanation about what the numbers represent, you can refer to "MY STRATEGY" on the website.

-Finally, we will investigate the free cash flow.
+Finally, we will analyze the free cash flow.
 Free cash flow, in short, refers to the cash that a company generates after covering its operating expenses and capital expenditures.
-Levered free cash flow is the amount of money a company has remaining after paying all of its financial obligations.
-I use margins to enhance clarity and improve understanding.
-Free cash flow yield refers to the amount of free cash flow per share that a company is projected to generate in relation to its market value per share.
-The free cash flow has been somewhat inconsistent over the past 10 years, but one notable trend is that Skechers reported a negative free cash flow in both 2021 and 2022.
+I use levered free cash flow margin because I believe that margins provide a better understanding of the numbers.
+Free cash flow yield refers to the amount of free cash flow per share that a company is expected to generate in relation to its market value per share.
+The free cash flow has been somewhat inconsistent over the past 10 years.
+One notable trend is that Skechers reported a negative free cash flow in both 2021 and 2022.
 Luckily, there is an explanation for that.
 Operating cash flow was lower in 2021 than usual due to an increase in inventory and merchandise in transit.
-At the same time, capital expenditures were much higher in 2021 than usual, as they used funds for a distribution center and new corporate offices.
-In 2022, Skechers invested heavily in their worldwide distribution capabilities, which resulted in another year of negative free cash flow.
+At the same time, capital expenditures were much higher in 2021 than usual because funds were allocated for a distribution center and new corporate offices.
+In 2022, Skechers made significant investments in their global distribution capabilities, leading to another year of negative free cash flow.
 Hence, although I am not fond of observing a negative free cash flow, there is a justification for it in both 2021 and 2022.
-Skechers usually generates a positive free cash flow, which is why I am still willing to invest in the company despite occasional years of low or negative free cash flow.
-Investing in distribution for future growth does not deter me from investing in Skechers.
-Levered free cash flow margin has been underwhelming over the past 10 years, and it is hoped that their investments will drive it higher as well.
-It is definitely something worth monitoring if investing in Skechers.
+Skechers typically generates a positive free cash flow, which is why I am still willing to invest in the company despite occasional years of low or negative free cash flow.
+It is worth noting that Skechers not only achieved a positive free cash flow in 2023 but also reached a record high.
+Levered free cash flow margin has historically been underwhelming, but reached a record high 11,3% in 2023, which is an encouraging sign.
+Free cash flow yield is also at record high levels, which could indicate that Skechers shares are trading at a reasonable valuation.
+However, we will revisit this later in the analysis.

-Our second way to calculate a buy price is the Ten Cap price, which is also explained at "MY STRATEGY".
-Unfortunately, we cannot make the calculation based on the 2021, as capital expenditures were higher than operating income, as explained earlier.
-If you want to calculation based on the 2022 numbers, it is as following: The operating cash flow was 659.
-The capital expenditures were 343 I tried to look through their annual report to see how much of the capital expenditures were allocated to maintenance.
-I couldn't find it, but as a rule of thumb, you can expect 70% of the capital expenditures to be used for maintenance.
-This means that we will use 240 in our further calculations.
-The tax provision was 113.
-We have 154,733 outstanding shares.
-Hence, the calculation will be as follows: (659 - 240 + 113) / 154,733 x 10 = $34,38, in Ten Cap price.
+The second calculation is known as the Ten Cap price.
+The rate of return that a company owner (or stockholder) receives on the purchase price of the company essentially represents its return on investment.
+The minimum annual return should be at least 10%, which I calculate as follows: The operating cash flow last year was 1.231, and capital expenditures were 324.
+I attempted to analyze their annual report to calculate the percentage of capital expenditures allocated to maintenance.
+I couldn't find it, but as a rule of thumb, you can expect that 70% of the capital expenditures will be allocated to maintenance purposes.
+This means that we will use 227 in our calculations.
+The tax provision was 151.
+We have 153,019 outstanding shares.
+Hence, the calculation will be as follows: (1.231 – 227 + 151) / 153,019 x 10 = $75,48 in Ten Cap price.

 I also write exclusive posts on Medium.
 If you want to read my posts, you can join Medium by clicking here.
 It costs $5 a month, but it will allow you to access all my posts as well as everything else on Medium, which is highly recommendable.